-- December students complete a survey to find out what their options preferences are - 5th January 2023 Options Drop-in Information Evening for Parents of Year 9 students this will be in school. - 25th January 2023- Parents evening which will focus on the KS4 curriculum.
-We will issue option choice forms at this event. - The deadline for the completion of options choice will be Friday 10th February 2023 - Any student who does not meet this deadline may have a restricted choice. - All students will then meet with a member of the Senior Leadership Team during February and March to discuss their choices. - Students who have option combinations which cannot be accommodated will be informed during this meeting.
+- 4th January 2024 Options Online Information Evening for Parents of Year 9 students. - 31st January 2024- Parents evening which will focus on the KS4 curriculum.
+We will issue option choice forms following this event. - The deadline for the completion of options choice will be Friday 9th February 2024. - Any student who does not meet this deadline may have a restricted choice. - All students will then meet with a member of the Senior Leadership Team during February and March to discuss their choices. - Students who have option combinations which cannot be accommodated will be informed during this meeting.